spacez320/shui/README.md

 Cryptarch expects a **query** to gather data with (e.g. a CLI command, a process ID, etc.).
 Queries produce **results** that are parsed automatically and stored as a time series.

+> Note: I'm not good at making gifs, so some of the commands shown may be outdated, even if the
+> functionality isn't.

 ### Modes

 Cryptarch has **"modes"** that determine what type of query should be provided.